 - Promotes successful leadership skills

-- Measurable progress made clear through assessments
+- Measurable progress is made clear through assessments

-- Part of your succession planning investment
+- Include coaching as part of your succession planning investment

 Client: A leader in a mid-size not-for-profit

 Main concern at one coaching session: Ongoing conflict between 2 team members; client attempted several times to resolve unsuccessfully